Just because you're getting older doesn't mean that you can't keep up with technology...

 Best Budget-Friendly Tablet for Seniors

-If you're looking for an affordable option to do the basics -- such as checking email, playing casual games, or streaming your favourite shows and movies -- the Amazon Fire HD 10 makes for a great option.
+If you're looking for an affordable option to do the basics -- such as checking email, playing casual games, or streaming your favorite shows and movies -- the Amazon Fire HD 10 makes for a great option.

 While it features larger edges around the screen than many pricier tablets, the extra room makes the tablet a little easier to hold without touching the screen.